linxlunx/ButtonPressWeb/README.md

 # separated by comma
 ALLOWED_HOSTS=0.0.0.0,localhost

+# add your domain for csrf trusted origins
+# if we are using custom domain and not set the domain in the variable, we will get "CSRF verification failed.
+Request aborted." when doing form post
+# separated by comma
+CSRF_TRUSTED_ORIGINS=0.0.0.0,localhost

 # we are using sqlite to save the click data
 # define your database filename here
 # the default database filename is db.sqlite3